74hc595/chipdb/CONTRIBUTING.md

 To add an overbar to a portion of a word, surround it with tildes.
 Example: `~RESET~/SYNC` becomes <span style="text-decoration: overline;">RESET</span>/SYNC, and `~CP~__0` becomes <span style="text-decoration: overline;">CP</span><sub>0</sub>

 To include a literal tilde in the definition, use the HTML entity `&#126;`.
 If for some bizarre reason you want two or more literal underscores next to each other, use the HTML entity for underscore: `&#95;`.

+## Writing conventions

+There are some rules for better maintanence.

+- File starts with `---`, ends with an empty line after `...`.
+- Line ends with CRLF.
+- Indentation depth is 2 (space only).
+- Use line-by-line dictionary and array format, not JSON-like `{...}` and `[...]`.
+This is for human readability. `aliases` is the only exception.
+- If a value is neither a dictionary or an array, avoid using multiple lines with block literals(`|` or `>`) even if it exceeds the limit of your editor software.
+- `name` field is recommended.
+- Avoid quoted strings. `datasheet` field is the only exception.
+- Top keys are aligned by 14 characters.
+- Keys under `pins` definition is aligned by 6 characters.
+- Keys under `specs` definition is aligned by 8 characters.